iagoleal/iagoleal.github.io/content/posts/cuts.md

 Why is it used so much by the optimization and operations research folks?
 Let's go through some of the reasons.

+- **Underapproximation**:
+    Since all cuts are below $f$, their maximum also has to be.
+    Thus, cutting planes are a good tool for estimating lower bounds, which is a necessity in optimization.

+- **Easy to improve**:
+    Approximations by cuts can be refined without much hassle.
+    Whenever you obtain a new cut $\phi$, all you have to do is update your bag of cuts from $C$ to $C \cup \{\phi\}$, and it's done.
+    This allows for algorithms based on iterative refinement of the approximation.

 - **Convexity**:
     Every polyhedral function is convex,
     and convex functions are full of nice properties needed for optimization.